aep000/customNerualNet/README.md

 # customNerualNet
-Custom Neural Net I wrote from scratch for fun I guess
+Custom Neural Net I wrote from scratch for fun.